magpie-ea/magpie-v3-docs/docs/00_getting_started/01_installation.md

 # Installation
-To create an experiment you will need [Node.js](https://nodejs.org) and npm (usually comes together with your Node.js installation).
+To create an experiment you will need a recent version of [Node.js](https://nodejs.org) and npm (usually comes together with your Node.js installation).
 Node.js is a runtime for JavaScript, a language that predominantly runs in the browser. _magpie is therefore also written in JavaScript. npm is a package manager for JavaScript and allows you to install projects and libraries on your computer.

 To get started with _magpie, install magpie globally using npm, by running the following on the command line: